aviadshiber/SensiboTizen/README.md

 # SensiboTizen
 ## For Developers:

-create *secret.json* file at the root directory, with your sensibo api key
+create *secret.json* file at SensiboTizenWearable directory, with your sensibo api key

     {
       "SensiboApiKey": "<put-api-key-here>"